 Marketing is the main topic.

 Then I start to consider what, inside of email marketing, I might want to talk about.

 I use ActiveCampaign as my autoresponder service provider, so I might create some content around using ActiveCampaign.
 Why I use it, how to use it.
 I could do some ‘how to’ videos about that.

-As you can see I've taken the main ideas and then I start to break them down again.
+As you can see, I've taken the main ideas and then broken them down again.

 Now, you might be wondering what IGTV is.
 Basically it's a new long form sharing service that's provided by Instagram.
 We are going to look at how you can get started with IGTV.

 (There is a video tutorial at the end of this post that also covers most of what is being said here, if you prefer to watch.)

 There is a whole new app for it, but if all you want to do is watch the videos you can do that through the Instagram app.
 You can upload videos anywhere in length between 15 seconds and 10 minutes.
 If you have a verified, or large, account you can upload videos up to an hour in length.